Cracker Barrel Recipes

 Jump to Recipe

-• 2 cups crushed strawberries (from ~4 heaping cups fresh)
+• 2 cups crushed strawberries (start with about 4 heaping cups of whole, fresh strawberries)

 • 3⁄4 cup water